markusmoenig/Rusterix/src/chunkbuilder/action/PROPERTIES.md

 - **`jamb_source`** - Texture for the sides/walls of ANY feature
 - **`source`** - Generic fallback texture

-This means the same property names work for reliefs, recesses, holes, hills, valleys, or any future action type!
+This means the same property names work for reliefs, recesses, holes, or any future action type!

 ### Material Lookup Chain